Fare: New American

 Liquor: Extensive 42-page wine list, including designated biodynamic, sustainable, or organic wines, and specialty cocktails.
 Bar scene is vibrant.

-Located in the Natirar Resort & Spa, the 491-acre resort in the mountains of Peapack and within Somerset County parkland, the restaurant is in the Carriage House and Garage from the estate of the late Moroccan King Hassan II.
+Nestled within the 491-acre Natirar Resort & Spa amid the rolling mountains of Peapack, New Jersey, and surrounded by Somerset County parkland, this distinguished restaurant occupies the historic Carriage House and Garage of the former estate of Morocco’s late King Hassan II.